 The CAEECC facilitation team will complete the following tasks, based on the CPUC EM&V study, prior to the onboarding of the EAC, from May through July 2025:

-Create a webpage on CAEECC that provides instructions on how to use CEDARS to download a list of CPUC-authorized market rate energy efficiency equity documents (the instructions will specify the difference between market-rate and ESA, explain why CAEECC focuses on market rate, and explain that this list is not exhaustive since there are many PA programs with equity components that are not within the Equity segment).
+Create a webpage on CAEECC that provides instructions on how to use CEDARS to download a list of CPUC-authorized market rate energy efficiency equity documents (the instructions will specify the difference between market-rate and ESAP energy efficiency programs, explain why CAEECC focuses on market rate, and explain that this list is not exhaustive since there are many PA programs with equity components that are not within the Equity segment).

 PA-specific Programs - CEDARS; step 1: filter programs by "program segment" and then select "download program documents”... further filter by active programs

-As of 2/24/25 there were approximately 70 programs
+As of 2/24/25 there were approximately 70 Equity Segment energy efficiency programs

+Note, recognizing the value in a comprehensive list, a strong attempt will be made to specify how to search for programs that include an equity component but are not categorized within the Equity segment

-Post links to existing dictionaries of key and relevant terms for California energy equity (e.g., goals, NEBs) to ensure consistency in terminology across energy equity actors
+Post links to existing dictionaries of key and relevant terms for California energy equity (e.g., goals, NEBs, disadvantaged and vulnerable, hard-to-reach, underserved, priority/communities of concern) to ensure consistency in terminology across energy equity actors

-Existing sources to link to include CPUC ESJ Action Plan, CAEECC Compensation Task Force
+Existing sources to link to include CPUC ESJ Action Plan (and other equity work), CAEECC Compensation Task Force

 Develop plan to ensure repository is marketed to relevant stakeholders so the public is aware of these valuable materials